What is Crafty Supermarket?

 How can I sell my handmade goods at your show?

 We post an online application here on our website about four months before each show.
 All crafter applications must be submitted on the website within that time period.
-Applications for our 2018 holiday show are open from January 15 to March 1.
+Applications for our 2018 holiday show are open from July 15 to September 1.
 You can see info on the shows we have planned here.
-Applications are now closed.
-Holiday show applications will open July 15th to September 1.

 How much does it cost to be a vendor?